 During the third stage of design thinking, you’re seeking to create and develop ideas.
 It’s an exciting time because you’re developing ideas and solutions.
 But, while you’re thinking creatively, you’ve got to be sure to continue to challenge your biases and assumptions.
 So, always seek approaches that you might not have otherwise considered.

 When you’ve reached the fourth step of design thinking, you’re looking to create a prototype.
 For instance, from the design perspective, you would be creating a mock-up of a website for a client.
 Or, if you’re a marketer, you’re looking to develop a campaign that will resonate with your audience because it’s compelling to them and filling a need.

-Marketers, as well as designers, understand that they have to test solutions.
+Marketers, business management consulting experts, as well as designers, understand that they have to test solutions.
 And, it’s also true when you’re implementing design thinking.
 The final stage is iterative, and you’re seeking to create ultimate solutions that will work for your target audience and clients.
 Also, it’s important to realize “the results generated are often used to redefine one or more further problems.”

 Design thinking for business marketing is a great approach to take for developing solutions for your clients.
 Because you’re challenging assumptions, it’s also called “out of the box” thinking.
 So, next time you’re planning to start something new, such as a campaign, or the development of a website, apply these principles.
 It’ll go a long way toward helping you succeed in the marketplace.

 © 2019 Grafix Design Studio.
 All Rights Reserved.